The Science of Eating and Good Health

 India is the home not only of vegetarian cooking, but also of the science of healthful living.
 The scripture known as the Ayur-veda, is the oldest known work on biology, hygiene, medicine, and nutrition.
 This branch of the Vedas was revealed thousands of years ago by Sri Bhagavan Danvantari, an incarnation of Krishna.
 "Old", is not the same as "primitive", however, and some of the instructions of the Ayur-veda will remind today's reader of modern nutritional teachings or just plain common sense.
 Other instructions may seem less familiar, but they will bear themselves out if given the chance.

 We shouldn't be surprised to see bodily health discussed in spiritual writings.
 The Vedas consider the human body a divine gift, a chance for the imprisoned soul to escape from the cycle of birth and death.
-Lord Krishna in the Bhagavad-gita (6.16-17) also mentions the importance of healthful living in spiritual life.
+Lord Krishna in the Bhagavad-gita (6.16-17) also mentions the importance of healthful living

 "There is no possibility of becoming a yogi, O Arjuna, if one eats too much or eats too little, sleeps too much or does not sleep enough.
 One who is temperate in his habits of eating, sleeping, working, and recreation can mitigate all material pains by practising the yoga system."